-The paleomagnetic intensity profiles of Site M0091 show large fluctuations, ranging between \sim 2 and 10×10^{-5} A/m (Figure F15).
-They are characterized by a linear downward increase to a pronounced peak of \sim 6 × 10^{-5} A/m at \sim 3 mbsf, a relative intensity low between \sim 4 and 5 mbsf, and another roughly linear downward increase to reach higher intensity values between \sim 6 and 8 mbsf.
-Between 9 and 16 mbsf are lower values, followed by 4-5 high intensity peaks between 16 and 24 mbsf, decreasing values between 24 and 29mbsf, and one peak of 6×10^{-5} A/m at 31 mbsf.
-Preliminary paleomagnetic data display various trends in declination profiles, but their trends between 0 and 12 mbsf are different in the profiles from different holes.
+The paleomagnetic intensity profiles of Site M0091 show large fluctuations, ranging $\sim 2 \times 10^{-5}$ to 10×10^{-5} A/m (Figure F15).
+They are characterized by a linear downward increase to a pronounced peak of $\sim 6 \times 10^{-5}$ A/m at ~ 3 mbsf, a relative intensity low between ~ 4 and 5 mbsf, and another roughly linear downward increase to reach higher intensity values between ~6 and 8 mbsf.
+Between 9 and 16 mbsf are lower values, followed by 4-5 high intensity peaks between 16 and 24 mbsf, decreasing values between 24 and 29 mbsf, and one peak of 6×10^{-5} A/m at 31 mbsf.
+Preliminary paleomagnetic data display various trends in declination profiles, but their trends between 0 and 12 mbsf are different compared to the profiles from different holes at this site.
 This observation suggests that the preliminary reconstruction applied to correct for the relative rotation of the core sample along the vertical axis during penetration of the GPC system into the subbottom sediments is not fully adequate and needs to be improved for correlating the paleomagnetic secular variations.
 Also, the scattered declination intervals between 8 and 14 mbsf are interpreted as indicating that the magnetization process of this interval corresponding to the thick event bed is different from other intervals.
-The declination trends in between 14 and 19 mbsf, characterized by a positive declination excursion at $\sim 15-16$ mbsf in both holes, are interpreted as paleomagnetic secular variation.
+The declination trends in between 14 and 19 mbsf, characterized by a positive declination excursion at ~15-16 mbsf in both holes, are interpreted as paleomagnetic secular variation.
 The inclination profiles generally fluctuate between 30° and 60° and show similar trends in both holes.
 At around 16 mbsf, an inclination low is identified in both profiles, which is likely to correspond with similar signatures observed at other sites such as M0083 and M0085.
 The similar trends in declination and inclination variation below 14 mbsf at Site M0091 suggest that the data reflect paleomagnetic secular variation.

 Radiolarian fossils are abundant throughout the samples analyzed from Hole M0091D, and their preservation is good.
-The relative abundance of C. davisiana ranges between 1% and 9% and tends to be high (>5%) below 26.6 mbsf.
+The relative abundance of C. davisiana ranges 1%-9% and tends to be high (>5%) below 26.6 mbsf.
 Therefore, it is likely that the entire section of this core is included in C. davisiana Zone 'a, corresponding to the Holocene (Morley et al., 1982), and it is possible that the lower part of the core correlates with the earliest Holocene, near the boundary of C. davisiana Zones 'a and 'b.
 The relative abundance of the Tetrapyle group ranges 3%-12%; however, it is difficult to define the interval with relatively high abundances (>5%) that could be indicative for the mid-Holocene warm period (Matsuzaki et al., 2020; Chinzei et al.,1987).
-It may be possible to correlate the two peaks in the relative abundance of L. setosa at 2.3 and 26.6 mbsf with Events 2 and 4, respectively.
+It may be possible to correlate the two peaks in the relative abundance of L. setosa at 2.3 and 26.6 mbsf with Events 2 (~7 ka) and 4 (~11 ka), respectively.